-PART 1 / BROTHER
+PART 1: BROTHER

-If you could gather all of the people who've ever lived-every person in history- James would stand out from the crowd as a man with a unique relationship to Jesus.
+If you could gather all of the people who have ever lived-every person in history- James would stand out from the crowd as a man with a unique relationship to Jesus.
 The author of the biblical book bearing his name was also Jesus' little brother.

 Technically, James and Jesus were half brothers.
-They shared an earthly mother, Mary, but James's biological father was Joseph, while Jesus was born of the Holy Spirit.
+They shared an earthly mother, Mary, but James' biological father was Joseph, while Jesus was born of the Holy Spirit.
 He was the only begotten Son of God.
 Joseph was Jesus' earthly father, but he and Jesus weren't biologically related.
-James and Jesus, however, were biologically related.
+However, James and Jesus were biologically related.

 How's that for sibling rivalry?
-It's not hard to imagine the mixed feelings James must have had growing up with the world's greatest brother-literally.
+It's not tough to imagine the mixed feelings James probably experienced growing up with the world's greatest brother-literally.
 Jesus was God's gift to humanity.